laucha54321/my-blogster-blog/content/blog/i-over-engineered-a-sql-query.md

 date: 2025-10-28
 heroImage: "/images/Screenshot 2025-10-28 180350.webp"
 ---
 > You'd think it's obvious when you become the villain.
 You picture a maniacal laugh, a dramatic reveal.
 But in engineering, evil is boring.
-It just sounds like 'best practices' and 'scalability.
+It just sounds like 'best practices' and 'scalability'.

 I never meant to build a monster.
 It started with a straightforward task: compare two messy databases to see if they were syncing correctly.
 I was just going to write a SQL query.
 What could possibly go wrong?